E-lux: Reception

 The album received mostly positive reviews from critics.
 AllMusic's Greg Prato compared the vocals of Aimee Echo to Gwen Stefani of No Doubt and noted that the group, while primarily being heavy metal, "often experiments with the uncommon."
 In a December 1997 review, Modern Drummer described E-Lux as being "what Courtney Love would sound like if she were really mad, warped, and placed in a agro band."
 The review also points out that the album's sound includes "a nod to Jane's Addiction and heavy-handed dashes of B-grade horror flick kitsch."
 In their February 1998 review, Q magazine stated that Echo "has the advantage over some of her shoutier sisters in that she can actually sing", while also praising the other members of the band, saying "Her band proves similarly versatile, switching moods from the harddriving intensity of 'Dog' to the dreamy 'Electra' with ease."

+Morgan Lander of Kittie cited E-lux as an influence on the band's debut album, Spit (1999).